granthicks/facial-expression-recongition/README.md

 | 'surprise' | 3171                   | 831                |

+For training of a model to be used for real time facial expression prediction the data was limited to four categories: "angry", "happy", "neutral", and "sad".
+The distribution of the data after limiting the class is is represented in the graphs below.

 ![](/assets/train_expressions.png)

 ![](/assets/test_expressions.png)

-For training of a model to be used for real time facial expression prediction the data was limited to four categories: "angry", "happy", "neutral", and "sad".

 ---
 ### Additional Libraries